being-devahmad/buyHive-website/README.md

 # buyHive-website
-Click on the link buyHive.surge.sh
+Click on the link
+www.buyHive.surge.sh